xta0/xta0.me/_posts/2025-01-20-GenAI-Stable-Diffusion-SDXL.md

 ### The UNet of SDXL

 UNet is the backbone of SDXL.
-The UNet backbone in SDXL is almost three times larger, which 2.6G billion trained parameters, while the SD v1.5 has only 860 million parameters.
-For SDXL, the minimum 15GB of VRAM is the commonly required; otherwise, we'll need to reduce the image resolution.
+The UNet backbone in SDXL is almost three times larger, with 2.6 billion trained parameters, while SD v1.5 has only 860 million parameters.
+For SDXL, a minimum of 15GB of VRAM is commonly required; otherwise, we'll need to reduce the image resolution.

 Additionally, the SDXL integrates Transformer block within the UNet architecture, making it more expressive and capable of understanding complex text-image relationships.
 The U-Net still has CNNs, but each downsampled feature map passes through a Transformer-based attention module before being processed further.